Fradlin/temp/hardcode.md

 > Given a simple undirected unweighted graph with $N$ nodes and $M$ edges, find the minimum number of edges necessary to remove from the graph to make the graph have no cycle remaining.
 The nodes are numbered from $1$ to $N$.

-As we're just gonna do some *hard*coding shit here we dont give a f to that.
+As we're just gonna do some *hard*coding shit here, we don't give a f to that.

 Instead we'll start looking at our inputs first. and try to identify the simplest mismatches in the ***input***.